Theme

 AgentScope is a framework for building agentic applications, with project materials centered on developer visibility, multi-agent workflows, tool use, memory, and deployment options.

 The project presents AgentScope as a developer-centric framework for building and running agentic applications.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is